redmix-run/redmix/docs/docs/graphql.md

 })
 ```

-#### Redmix Errors
+#### Cedar Errors

-Redmix Errors are inspired from [Apollo Server Error codes](https://www.apollographql.com/docs/apollo-server/data/errors/#error-codes) for common use cases:
+Cedar Errors are inspired from [Apollo Server Error codes](https://www.apollographql.com/docs/apollo-server/data/errors/#error-codes) for common use cases:

-To use a Redmix Error, import each from `@redmix/graphql-server`.
+To use a Cedar Error, import each from `@cedarjs/graphql-server`.

 - `SyntaxError` - An unspecified error occurred
 - `ValidationError` - Invalid input to a service